This Is Country Music (song): History

 Paisley debuted the song at the Country Music Association (CMA) awards show on November 10, 2010.
 At the time, he had not recorded a studio version of the song and said that the CMA performance would be like a demo; two days after performing it, he announced via Twitter that he was working with producer Frank Rogers on the final version of the song.
 Paisley also said that he "almost [broke] down crying" while recording it.

 He also made the studio version of the song available as a free digital download on his website.
 The song is the title track to his album This Is Country Music, which was released on May 24, 2011.

 Content

 Paisley wrote the song with frequent co-writer Chris DuBois.
 The song addresses topics that are commonly used in country music songs, saying that these topics "ain't hip".
 He told The Boot that the song is "my love song to my fans, who live all our songs every day, and to this industry, which produces this music that does become the soundtrack to people's lives."

-The lyrics also contain references to "He Stopped Loving Her Today" by George Jones, "Hello Darlin'" by Conway Twitty, "God Bless the U.S.A." by Lee Greenwood, "Amarillo by Morning" by George Strait, "Stand by Your Man" by Tammy Wynette, "Mama Tried" by Merle Haggard, "Take Me Home, Country Roads" by John Denver, "I Walk the Line" by Johnny Cash and "A Country Boy Can Survive" by Hank Williams, Jr.
+The lyrics also contain references to "He Stopped Loving Her Today" by George Jones, "Hello Darlin'" by Conway Twitty, "God Bless the U.S.A." by Lee Greenwood, "Amarillo by Morning" by George Strait, "Take This Job and Shove It" by Johnny Paycheck, "Stand by Your Man" by Tammy Wynette, "Mama Tried" by Merle Haggard, "Take Me Home, Country Roads" by John Denver, "I Walk the Line" by Johnny Cash and "A Country Boy Can Survive" by Hank Williams, Jr.